giriraj191/15_days_sql_challenge/README.md

-# 15 Days SQL Challenge
+# 15 Days SQL Challenge | COMPLETED

 ## Overview
 Welcome to the 15 Days SQL Challenge!
 This challenge is based on [TechTFQ's](https://www.linkedin.com/in/thoufiq-mohammed/) 30 Days SQL Challenge and involves solving 2 interview-level SQL questions daily.
 Each day's challenge will include a problem statement, dataset, and solution, all organized within day-wise folders.